tsunamishadow/bonusheroes/battlepass.md

 - [All] "The next level play!"
 - [All] "Oy oy oy oy oy oy oy oy oy!"
 - [All] "Ma-ta-taa!
 Normaly, normaly!"

+# Current Arcana Ballot

+Voting ends at Tuesday 3pm UTC

+Sniper has a bye
+Magnus vs Lich
+Gyrocopter vs Lycan
+Dragon Knight vs Beastmaster
+Witch Doctor has a bye
+Weaver vs Bane
+Mirana has a bye
+Jakiro vs Templar Assassin
+Rubick has a bye
+Omniknight vs Death Prophet
+Phantom Lancer has a bye
+Chaos Knight vs Treant Protector
+Tinker has a bye
+Tiny vs Pugna
+Bloodseeker has a bye
+Slardar vs Naga Siren